Thistle Seafoods Limited

 - Maintaining dialogue with our key suppliers regarding sustainability and responsible sourcing.

-- Annually disclosing our emissions data through CDP (Carbon Disclosure Project) with the aim of improving the result year on year.
+- Annually disclosing our emissions and forestry data through CDP (Carbon Disclosure Project) with the aim of improving the result year on year.

 - Annual disclosure to Waste & Resources Action Programme (WRAP) Food Waste Reduction Roadmap with the aim to reduce food waste year on year.